 Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any fair value gains or losses recognised in profit or loss to the extent they are not part of a designated hedging relationship.
-The net gain or loss recognised in profit or loss excludes any dividend or interest earned on the financial asset and is included in the "fair value loss on financial assets at fair value through profit or loss" line item.
+The net gain or loss recognised in profit or loss excludes any dividend or interest earned on the financial asset and is included in the "fair value loss on financial assets at FVTPL" line item.
 Fair value is determined in the manner described in note 6(c).